-Consultation: The future of the Council-owned seawall at Mōkau

-The Council-built rock seawall at the end of Point Road, Mōkau has degraded and is now irreparable, which means the seawall either needs to be renewed or removed.

-We have considered two different options with a range of different ways to fund it.
+Option 2: Status quo - Continue to charge the District Wide Benefit Rate Consultation: The future of the Council-owned seawall at Mōkau The Council-built rock seawall at the end of Point Road, Mōkau has degraded and is now irreparable, which means the seawall either needs to be renewed or removed.
+We have considered two different options with a range of different way to fund it.

-FEES AND CHARGES SUBMISSION FORM
+My comment on this proposal FEES AND CHARGES SUBMISSION FORM

-Submissions close at 5pm on Wednesday 30 April 2025

-You can share your views on our proposed FEES AND CHARGES 2025/26 by:

-- Completing this submission form and returning it to us by: - Visiting our Customer Service Centre at 160 Rora Street, Te Kūiti - o Emailing it to: haveyoursay@waitomo.govt.nz (scan and pdf or take a photo) - o Posting to: FREEPOST 112498, Waitomo District Council, PO Box 404, Te Kūiti 3941 - · Visiting our website: www.waitomo.govt.nz/council/haveyoursay/ and fill in an online submission form
+Your Council SUB NO: \\\\\ Submissions close at 5pm on Wednesday 30 April 2025 You can share your views on our FEES AND CHARGES 2025/26 by: • Completing this submission form and returning it to us by: - o Visiting our office at 15 Queen Street, Te Kūiti - o Emailing it to: haveyoursay@waitomo.govt.nz (scan and pdf or take a photo) - o Posting to: FREEPOST 112498, Waitomo District Council, PO Box 404, Te Kūiti 3941 Visiting our website: www.waitomo.govt.nz/our-services/onlineservices/haveyoursay/ and fill in an online submission form FULL NAME: PHONE: ADDRESS: EMAIL: I wish to speak to Council about my submission Y / N Hearings are scheduled for 14 May 2025.
+If you indicate 'YES', we will contact you to arrange a time.
+Attendance can be in person or via Zoom.
+Do you have any feedback on the overall increase to our fees and charges by 3%?
+Do you have feedback on fees and charges that have increased by more than 3%?
+Do you have any other feedback on the fees and charges?

-Your Council

-John Robertson

-Mayor John.Robertson@waitomo.govt.nz
+John Robertson Mayor John.Robertson@waitomo.govt.nz

 Allan Goddard

 Deputy Mayor / Councillor: Rural Allan.Goddard@waitomo.govt.nz

 Gavin Todd

 Councillor: Rural Gavin.Todd@waitomo.govt.nz

 Janette Osborne

 Councillor: Rural Janette.Osborne@waitomo.govt.nz

-Janene New

-Councillor: Urban Janene.New@waitomo.govt.nz

-Dan Tasker

-Councillor: Urban Dan.Tasker@waitomo.govt.nz
+Janene New Councillor: Urban Janene.New@waitomo.govt.nz Dan Tasker Councillor: Urban Dan.Tasker@waitomo.govt.nz Eady Manawaiti Councillor: Urban Eady.Manawaiti@waitomo.govt.nz

-Eady Manawaiti

-Councillor: Urban

-Eady.Manawaiti@waitomo.govt.nz